LCB34/LCB34/README.md

   **sancho\3x09x1\angela**

-  **i really like ryodon & my social skills are not the best but i really love people... !!.i iust have issues and problems**
+  **i really like ryodon & my social skills are not the best but i really love people... !!.i iust have issues and problems + i get really scared easily like a horse.. feed me carrots**

   **linky links**